csdorman/My-Code-Learning/README.md

 # My-Code-Learning

+## Nov 8
+Got in about 15 minutes at 6:30 this AM before working all day.
+Super glad that I made the time.

+Also, `<forms>` are still crazy to me for some reason.
+I'll need to do some more brushing up on them sometime soon.

+Getting into colorblindess accessability guidelines.
+Right in my wheelhouse!
 ## Nov 7
 Moved on from the CSS crazy stuff to some accessability.
 Relatively easy to remember this stuff, since lots of this has SEO functionality or carryover (`<alt>` attributes are important for search engines to recognize pictures and context), so not to bad.
 Stopped right before the combination of accessability and `<form>` combination, so we'll see how it goes tomorrow!